The best cafes in Sydney are where good food, great coffee and a sense of place collide.

 Location: 20 Shepherd Street, Liverpool

-This cafe is a one-of-a-kind venue within the heritage female factory site in the Parramatta North Precinct.
-It’s a memorable and moving experience to hear the bells of the big clock chiming and imagine the poor women and children imprisoned behind the sandstone gaol walls.
-Fuel up on the Havenstack big brekkie before joining one of the Factory friends to learn more about the female felons.
+This cafe is a one-of-a-kind venue within the heritage Parramatta Female Factory site in the Parramatta North Precinct.
+It’s a memorable and moving experience to hear the bells of the big clock chiming and reflect on the historical happenings behind the sandstone gaol walls.
+One of my female forebearers was one of them and I find it very moving to walk around the site.
+Check out the Western Sydney startup hub, and then fuel up on the Havenstack big brekkie at Havenstone before joining one of the Factory friends to learn more about the female felons.

 Average price: $$